-- Distance from major economic node in the province - The low level coastal floodplain is subject to natural flooding, climate change and sea level rise, and may increase flood risks over time - An increasing trend in the frequency of cyclonic activity has been observed. - Coastal Dune areas are sensitive to change and erosion remains a key concern along a coastline that is susceptible to the sea level rise. - Local ambient air quality conditions, particularly in industrial areas, indicate the inability for such areas to deal with any further emissions. - The area is characterized by a complex hydrology and climate change would therefore have an impact on water resources in the area. - The location of the municipality on the coastline and its proximity to shipping routes present numerous natural marine and coastal threats. - Due to the deep-water port in Richards Bay, the City is a choice location for heavy industries that inevitably present a range of human-induced disaster risks. - The settlement of communities in disaster high risk areas - Draught and inclement weather - Staff low moral - Lack of proper implementation of the Succession Policy - Delays in finalising job evaluations - Failure/slow process of addressing Identified risks within the organisation
+- 0 Ward committees established for all 34 wards 0 Effective Audit, Performance Audit and Enterprise Risk Management Committees 0 Range of municipal policies in place 0 Fully functional and effective Bid Committees 0 The municipality has prepared an HIV and AIDS Strategy for 2012 - 2016 as a broad framework to work with civil society organisations and government departments 0 "Taking Council to the Community" initiative enhances public participation 0 Unqualified audit outcomes with no matters of emphasis for five consecutive years 0 Stable Municipal Council 0 Establishment of whistle blowing facility OPPO RTUNITIES THREA ATS 0 There is one airport and a couple of land 0 Distance from major economic node in the strips in the municipal area. province 0 Economic node to the North-Eastern parts of 0 The low level coastal floodplain is subject to the Province natural flooding, climate change and sea 0 The R34 Provincial Main Road passes level rise, and may increase flood risks over through Empangeni towards Melmoth. time.
+0 There are two primary nodes in the municipal 0 An increasing trend in the frequency of area i.e. Richards Bay and Felixton. cyclonic activity has been observed.
+ESikhaleni is an emerging primary node.
+0 Coastal Dune areas are sensitive to change 0 Coastal Dunes contain heavy minerals that and erosion remains a key concern along a are sought after for mining. coastline that is susceptible to the sea level 0 Existing disaster management center located rise. - at the Fire Station 0 Local ambient air quality conditions, 0 Potential growth in terms of expanding particularly in industrial areas, indicate the and economical inability for such areas to deal with any 0 Collaboration with the private sector and further emissions.
+The area is characterized by a complex - government departments Training and activation of community based 0 0 disaster management volunteers hydrology and climate change would 0 Improving human settlement planning in therefore have an impact on water resources in the area.
+0 collaboration with traditional institutions 0 ~ Fully functional disaster management center 0 The location of the municipality on the coastline and its proximity to shipping routes 0 Institutionalization of business continuity - present numerous natural marine and 0 disaster recovery plan coastal threats.
+Institutionalisation of Batho-Pele Principles 0 Due to the deep-water port in Richards Bay, 0 Implementation of the E-Council system, 0 the City is a choice location for heavy 0 eliminating cost for paper used in agendas industries that inevitably present a range of etc. human-induced disaster risks.
+0 Bursary Policy for councillors, employees 0 The settlement of communities in disaster Ŭ and members of the public 0 high risk areas 0 Graduate Development Programmes and off- 0 Draught and inclement weather 0 the -job training is offered to graduates Staff low moral ~ Improving diversity management 0 Lack of proper implementation of the 0 Successful implementation of the Quality 0 Succession Policy 0 Management System, the management Delays in finalising job evaluations system adopted from ISO 17025 0 Failure/slow process of addressing Identified requirements for testing laboratories 0 risks within the organisation 1 requirements for testing laboratories nono within the organisation